 Chrisco Hampers Australia Ltd. (Chrisco) are subject to the Privacy Act 1988 (Cth), which provides for the fair handling of personal information, and which sets standards for the collection, access, storage and use of personal information.
-We recognise that our customers' privacy is important and that they have the right to control it.
-Our policy for dealing with any personal information that is disclosed to us is explained below.
+We recognise that our customers' privacy is important and that they have the right to transparency as to how personal information is used.
+Our policy for dealing with any personal information, as that term is defined in the Privacy Act and as is summarised below, disclosed to or otherwise made available to us is explained below.

 WHAT PERSONAL INFORMATION DO WE COLLECT?